cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

+* In the above VM description notice there is nothing present under **Azure Spot**
+    * **Azure Spot** is an option you can choose that significantly reduces the cost of the VM
+    * The catch is that there is a small chance you may be evicted from the VM
+    * Read about "cloud spot markets" to learn more

-* Note that this information includes an ip address for this VM.
+* Note the above information includes an ip address for this VM.
     * In the example above the ip address is `138.91.145.112`
-    * For simplicity let's suppose your ip address comes up as `111.22.33.44`
+    * For simplicity let's say the ip address is `111.22.33.44`
-    * Let's also suppose you have named your `.pem` keypair file to be `fu.pem`
+    * Reminder: We also suppose you have named your `.pem` SSH keypair file to be `fu.pem`
-    * Your ssh login command is then:
+    * Your ssh login command from your local Linux prompt is then:

 ```